hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 .. literalinclude:: calcs/shoulder/h2o_plat.lua
 	:language: lua

-As in :ref:`FCIQMC <fciqmc_tutorial>`, a plateau can be seen in the total population vs iteration plot, which indicates roughly the minimum particle number to make the calculation stable [#]_.
+Just like :ref:`FCIQMC <fciqmc_tutorial>`, a plateau can be seen in a total population vs iteration plot, which indicates roughly the minimum particle number to make the calculation
+stable:

 .. plot::

     import pyhande
     import matplotlib.pyplot as plt
     (metadata, qmc_data) = pyhande.extract.extract_data('calcs/shoulder/h2o_plat.out')[0]
-    fig, axisY1 = plt.subplots()
+    fig, ax = plt.subplots()
-    axisY1.set_yscale('log')
+    ax.set_yscale('log')
-    axisY1.plot(qmc_data['iterations'], qmc_data['# H psips'], 'r-')
+    ax.plot(qmc_data['iterations'], qmc_data['# H psips'], ls='-', label='total')
-    axisY1.set_xlabel('iteration')
-    axisY1.set_ylabel('# particles', color='r')
-    axisY2 = axisY1.twinx()
-    axisY2.set_yscale('log')
-    axisY2.plot(qmc_data['iterations'], qmc_data['N_0'], 'b-')
-    axisY2.set_ylabel('# particles on reference', color='b')
-    for tickY1 in axisY1.get_yticklabels() :
-	tickY1.set_color('r')
-    for tickY2 in axisY2.get_yticklabels() :
-	tickY2.set_color('b')
-    plt.show()
+    ax.plot(qmc_data['iterations'], qmc_data['N_0'], ls='-', label='reference')
+    ax.set_xlabel('iteration')
+    ax.set_ylabel('# particles')
+    ax.legend()

 The plateau is clearly visible at around 20000 particles.
-This is one technique but the plateau is frequently not so easy to observe by visual inspection, especially for CCMC.
+This is one technique but the plateau is frequently not so easy to observe by visual inspection, especially for CCMC and being able to estimate it computationally is useful for analysing large numbers of calculations.

-In the beginning, only the reference is occupied.
-Its particles then spawn to occupy parts of the remaining space, making the total population grow at a greater pace than the population on the reference does.
+In the beginning of a typical simulation, only the reference is occupied.
+Its particles then spawn to occupy parts of the remaining Hilbert space, making the total population grow at a greater pace than the population on the reference does.
 At the plateau point, annihilation, spawning and death balance each other which temporarily leads to a constant total population while the reference population keeps growing.
 After a bit, the total population grows again and leaves the plateau.
 It then grows at a smaller or the same rate as the reference population because the system is now converged and the distribution of particles stochastically represents the ground state wavefunction of the system.
-See [Spencer15]_ and [Spencer12]_ for details.
+See [Spencer12]_ and [Spencer15]_ for details.

 The ratio of total population to population on the reference therefore peaks at roughly the plateau with respect to the total population.
 A good way to find the position of the plateau is therefore to look at the ratio of total population to population on the reference vs total population plots and find the position of the peak.
 We call this "shoulder" plot and the peak, or "shoulder height", is an upper limit for the position of the plateau, see [Spencer15]_.
-The shoulder plot for our example from above is shown below:
+The shoulder plot for our example from above is:

 .. plot::